dolphindb/Tutorials_EN/ARM_standalone_deploy.md

 #### 3. Run DolphinDB Server

-Go to folder /DolphinDB/server/ and run the executable file dolphindb_arm32.
-In a 64-bit system run dolphindb_arm64.
-For simplicity we will use dolphindb_arm32 for the executable file in this document.
+Go to folder /DolphinDB/server/ and run the executable file dolphindb

-Before running the executable, please change the 文件权限:
+Before running the executable, please change its access permissions  :

 ```
-chmod 777 dolphindb_arm32
+chmod 777 dolphindb
 ```

 Then we can change configuration parameters in the file dolphindb.cfg: